 (Benin)

 Which models of care delivery are best positioned to address both chronic and acute infectious threats?
-In this session, we will showcase breakthroughs in care delivery, including telehealth and community-based solutions, and novel treatment strategies that improve outcomes.
+In this session, we will showcase breakthrough approaches to providing care, including telehealth and community-based solutions, and novel treatment strategies that improve clinical outcomes.

 HIV and Tuberculosis